Rhynchospora knieskernii

 Rhynchospora knieskernii is a rare species of sedge known by the common name Knieskern's beaksedge.
-It is endemic to the state of New Jersey in the United States, where it occurs naturallyin the Pine Barrens.
+It is endemic to the state of New Jersey in the United States, where it occurs naturally in the Pine Barrens.
 Reports have cited it present in Delaware as well, but these populations appear to have been introduced.
 It is threatened by the destruction and degradation of its habitat.
 It is a federally listed threatened species of the United States.

 This perennial sedge produces clumps of very narrow, triangular stems lined with thin leaves.
 Inflorescences occur at the tips and on the sides of the stems.
 Each contains two to four tight clusters of dark brown spikelets and leaflike bracts.
 The seeds require cold and wet stratification, as well as light, in order to germinate.

 The plant is limited to the Pine Barrens of southern New Jersey.
 It has been collected within the state of Delaware, but it has not been seen there in over a century and it is considered extirpated.
 It is a plant of wetlands.
 It grows in wet, disturbed habitat, such as recently burned areas.
 Its habitat has fluctuating groundwater levels; it is tolerant of drought but also prefers very wet substrates.
 It appears in early successional stages of disturbed habitat, taking hold before most other plants move in; it does not compete well with other plants.
 It grows in habitat that has relatively few other plants due to disturbance, chemistry, a variable water supply, and other factors.
 Substrates are low in nutrients and high in minerals.
 It is known from streams rich in bog iron deposits, where a slow current causes gradual erosion and the soil chemistry is not hospitable to many other species.
 The habitat is often dominated by pitch pine (Pinus rigida) in the Pine Barrens.
 Other plants in the area include poverty grass (Aristida longispica), warty panic-grass (Panicum verrucosum), and spatulate-leaved sundew (Drosera intermedia).